dribdat/dribdat/README.md

 ## Troubleshooting

-A quick guide to a few common errors:
+Guidance to common errors:

-### Embedding the front-end
+### Add results to my own web page

 There is an Embed button in the event page and in the admin which provides you with code for an IFRAME that just contains the hexagrid.
 If you would like to embed the entire application, and find it more intuitive to hide the navigation, add `?clean=1` to the URL.
 To also hide the top header, use `?minimal=1`.
+You might also invoke the [dribdat API](#API) to pull data from the platform.

 ### Navigation is not visible

 Dark Bootswatch themes do not play well with the *navbar-light* component used in our layout (`nav.html`).
 Override the styles by hand using the `DRIBDAT_CSS_URL` environment variable.

-### Cannot upgrade database

-In local deployment, you will need to upgrade the database using `./manage.py db upgrade`.
-On Heroku, a deployment process called **Release** runs automatically.

-If you get errors like *ERROR [alembic.env] Can't locate revision identified by 'aa969b4f9f51'*, your migration history is out of sync.
-You can just set `FORCE_MIGRATE` to 1 when you run releases.

-See also instructions in the `force-migrate.sh` script.

 ### Need help setting up SSO